Faith and Reason

 Document 1

 The argument is that faith understood properly and reason cannot contradict each other.
 William and William Clifford hold contrary opinions concerning their understanding of faith and reason.
 William supports faith implying that it is important in personal relations, morality, and faith.
 On the other hand, Clifford supports reason because according to him, no idea can be isolated.
 In this essay, I support William William’s argument that faith is necessary in social life, and it should be morally permissible in religious matters.
 Faith also is a societal practice that every succeeding generation inherits.
 The cycle continues, making faith to keep corrupting the society with untested knowledge.
 As such, faith can make the society lose the habit of testing things before accepting them to be the truth.
+In trying to support his claims, William states that there are some questions that cannot wait for sensible proof.

 Sign up to view the full document!